magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

   -r, --requires REQUIRES     Conj REQUIRES onto extra namespaces to pre-load into the pool of test pods for speed.
 ```

-At the moment we are interested to expose to the `tdd` task the
+At the moment we are interested to expose to the `tdd` task the `-n,
-`-n, --namespaces NAMESPACE` option only.
+--namespaces NAMESPACE` option only.
+Note that the `test` task's
+default behavior when you do not specify any namespace with the `-n`
+option is different from the corresponding `test-cljs` tasks
+behavior.
+While `test-cljs` would run only namespaces containing
+tests, `test` would run any project's namespaces, without filtering
+out the ones not containing tests.

 ## Task options list for tdd